Arsalans-Hub/Revised_Audit_Controls_Analytics/README.md

 # IT General Controls & Data Assurance Analytics

-A simulated audit-analytics engagement — built to mirror the kind of work done in **PwC's Digital Assurance & Transparency (DAT)** practice, as well as **EY Technology Risk** and **Deloitte Technology Controls Advisory**.

-The project takes a messy, realistic mock ERP export (user access + GL transactions) and runs it through the same three-part workflow an IT/data assurance associate would: **(1)** validate the data can be trusted, **(2)** test IT General Controls (access risk, Segregation of Duties), **(3)** run substantive analytics over transactions to flag exceptions and anomalies.
+A simulated audit-analytics engagement — I built this project to mirror the kind of work done by a lot of the Big 4 and other institutions when dealing with ERP exports (user access + GL transactions) and runs it through the same three-part workflow an IT/data assurance associate would which is: (1) validate the data can be trusted, (2) test IT General Controls (access risk, Segregation of Duties), and then (3) run substantive analytics over transactions to flag exceptions and anomalies.
 Results are surfaced in an interactive dashboard.

-> 📌 **Why this project exists:** PwC DAT's own internship postings call for exactly this skill set — SQL, Python, data cleansing/modeling, and "learning the risk and controls in the business process and the application and database layer."
-EY Technology Risk and Deloitte's Technology Controls Advisory teams run the SOC/SOX/ITGC tests this project automates.
-I built this to show that work end to end, not just describe it.

 ---